JeanMertz/jeanmertz.com/content/career/_index.md

 As the **Chief Technical Officer** (February 2016 – January 2019), I:

-- was responsible for the **engineering team** and the software stack,
+- Was responsible for the **engineering team** and the software stack,
 - collaborated in our [hiring efforts],
 - helped our engineers grow by coaching them and helping them in their **personal development plans**,